EXPLORE THIS STORY

 AI-generated content — Analyses are produced by artificial intelligence from press articles.
 They may contain errors or biases.
 Learn more

-India must undertake its own energy Zeitenwende — lessons from Germany's weaning
+India must undertake its own energy Zeitenwende—lessons from Germany's disengagement

 Dominant angle identified — does not reflect unanimity of this country’s media

-Germany observes India's LPG crisis with the analytical rigor and historical consciousness characteristic of its media.
-Der Spiegel publishes a dossier comparing India's preparedness to Germany's during the 2022 Russian gas shock, concluding that New Delhi repeated the same mistakes of excessive dependency.
-The Frankfurter Allgemeine Zeitung (FAZ) analyzes implications for German industry: India is a key growth market for Siemens, Bosch and Volkswagen, and an Indian recession would slow German exports.
+Germany observes India's LPG crisis with the analytical rigor and historical consciousness that characterize German media.
+Der Spiegel publishes a comprehensive report comparing India's preparedness to Germany's response to the Russian gas shock of 2022, concluding that New Delhi repeated the same mistakes of excessive dependence.
+The Frankfurter Allgemeine Zeitung (FAZ) analyzes implications for German industry: India is a key growth market for Siemens, Bosch, and Volkswagen, and Indian recession would slow German exports.

-Die Zeit devotes a long essay to 'energy security as a fundamental right,' advocating for a multilateral supply guarantee mechanism inspired by the IEA model but expanded to developing countries.
-The Süddeutsche Zeitung questions Europe's role: why does Brussels remain a spectator while a major strategic partner is in difficulty?
+Die Zeit dedicates a long essay to the question of "energy security as a fundamental right," advocating for a multilateral supply guarantee mechanism inspired by the IEA model but expanded to developing countries.
+Süddeutsche Zeitung questions Europe's role: why does Brussels remain a spectator when a major strategic partner is in difficulty?

-Deutsche Welle adopts a pedagogical tone, explaining to a global audience why LPG is so crucial for Indian households — a subject European media tend to underestimate, not always understanding that cooking gas is a survival issue, not a comfort one.
+Deutsche Welle adopts a pedagogical tone, explaining to the global audience why LPG is so crucial for Indian households—a topic that European media tends to underestimate, not always understanding that cooking gas is a matter of survival, not comfort.

-The Zeitenwende is invoked: if Germany learned to wean itself off Russian gas, India must undertake its own energy Zeitenwende.
-The German concept, exported in international analyses, becomes a thinking framework for global dependency crises.
+The Zeitenwende is invoked: if Germany learned to disengage from Russian gas, India must undertake its own energy Zeitenwende.
+The German concept, exported to international analyses, becomes a framework for thinking about global dependence crises.

 Ordoliberalism: crisis as consequence of avoidable structural economic errors